piotr-kalemba/LexicalAnalysis/README.md

 # LexicalAnalysis
-The project's goal is to provide a Django application that enables measuring some lexical metrics of a text (like the content of a book) or a set of texts.
+The goal of the project is to provide a Django application that enables measuring some lexical metrics of a text (like the content of a book) or a set of texts.
 As a user you can either upload a text (in the plain text or pdf format) which will be stored in a library folder or remove any item(s) from the library.
 Application endpoint for a given item in addition to showing figures for 'Total number of words', 'Number of different words' and 'Number of sentences' also displays a random sentence and successively (in decreasing order by clicking the next button) sentences from the content starting from the longest one.
 In the navigation bar of the 'book' view there is a 'Show plot' link that redirects user to a